Trayce Thompson Preview, Player Props: White Sox vs. Padres

-Trayce Thompson -- batting .231 in his past 10 games -- will be in action for the Chicago White Sox versus the San Diego Padres, with Nick Martinez on the hill, on September 29 at 7:40 PM ET.
+Trayce Thompson and his .355 on-base percentage over his past 10 games (67 points higher than his season-long percentage), will be in action for the Chicago White Sox against the San Diego Padres and Michael Wacha on September 30 at 7:10 PM ET.

 Sportsbook Promo Codes